lblackhero/excercises-in-js/README.md

 # excercises-in-js
-Repository with some exercises using JavaScript.
+Repository with some code exercises using JavaScript.